 The Add Salesforce organization page appears.

-In the Configure app section, enter the following information:
+In the Configure organization section, enter the following information:

 In the Name box, enter a name for the specific Salesforce organization.

 From the Plan list, select a server plan.